pmean/build-website/text/21/nhanes-overview.md

 + [Questionnaire data][ques]: ACQ_I, ALQ_I, and others
   + Use one of the weights in the demographics file.

 Note: these data are from the 2015-2016 survey.
 There are different data dictionaries for different times.
 Although many of the variables are the same, some are added or removed in different years.
 Some have different names or different number codes.
 So use caution when you combined data from multiple years.

 Here's an example of a cautionary statement about combining different

 **"Prior to 2011, one single question was used to collect information on language spoken at home for all non-Hispanic participants and the responses were released as variables ACD010A, ACD010B, and ACD010C.
-Starting 2011, to accommodate the Asian oversample, information on language spoken at home was collected separately for non-Hisspanic Asians and other non-Hispanics using two different questions (i.e., ACQ110 and ACQ011).
+Starting 2011, to accommodate the Asian oversample, information on language spoken at home was collected separately for non-Hispanic Asians and other non-Hispanics using two different questions (i.e., ACQ110 and ACQ011).
 Analysts who wish to include “language spoken at home” data in analyses that use multiple 2-year NHANES cycles, may recode variables ACD011A, ACD011B, ACD011C, and ACD110 to create variables compatible with those released with the NHANES 1999-2010 data (i.e., ACD010A, ACD010B, and ACD010C) using the following SAS programming code:"**

 ```{}
 If SDDSRVYR in (7, 8, 9) then do;